oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 If the attacker were able to gain full control, including shell access, it would be able to circumvent all controls and access resources.
-It would also obtain other access tokens held on the compromised system, which would potentially be valid to access other resource servers.
+It would also obtain other access tokens held on the compromised system that would potentially be valid to access other resource servers.

 Preventing server breaches by hardening and monitoring server systems is considered a standard operational procedure and, therefore, out of the scope of this document.
-This section focuses on the impact of such OAuth-related breaches and the replaying of captured access tokens.
+This section focuses on the impact of OAuth-related breaches and the replaying of captured access tokens.

 The following measures should be taken into account by implementers in order to cope with access token replay:

-  * The resource server must treat access tokens like any other credentials.
-It is considered good practice to not log them and not to store them in plain text.
   * Sender-constrained access tokens as described in (#pop_tokens) will prevent the attacker from replaying the access tokens on other resource servers.
 Depending on the severity of the penetration, it will also prevent replay on the compromised system.
   * Audience restriction as described in (#aud_restriction) may be used to prevent replay of captured access tokens on other resource servers.
+  * The resource server must treat access tokens like any other credentials.
+It is considered good practice to not log them and not store them in plain text.

+The first and second recommendation also apply to other scenarios where access tokens leak (see Attacker A5).

 ## Open Redirection {#open_redirection}